0xfeedface-org/0xfeedface-org.github.io/_posts/2015-06-08-community-interactions.md

 involved.
 You don't know who you're pushing out and what innovations you're stifling by the way you're treating people.
 I promise to do better on my part.
 Please consider doing the same.

+08 Jun 2015 18:01 EDT - I have talked with one of the pfSense developers.
+We are working things out.
+I have personally apologised to him for any offenses I have made towards him or the pfSense project.
+I'd like to reiterate that my intentions were never malicious.